netceteragroup/girders/src/site/markdown/concepts/index.md

 Framework that has a very big overlap with Girders.
 It addresses many of the same issues.
 For Girders 4 we have therefore decided to replace many of the existing Girders 3 components with components from Spring Boot.
 Girders has essentially become an **extension of Spring Boot**.
+With Girders 6 we continue to go in this direction with migration of all features with Spring Boot 3.0.

 ## Core Principles